 Start Standing is also about yoga and has great articles – check out this one to help if you sit all day!

 The Y Factor is owned by blogger Neal Pollack who is a yoga instructor but also a freelancer, car writer, and part-time health food comedian and It’s All Yoga, Baby is by Roseanne from Montreal who has over 6,000 Twitter followers and over 14 thousand tweets on yoga and other relevant (to her and her followers) tweets.
 These last 3 yoga bloggers have found one common way to get noticed.
-They are all part of a larger umbrella website on yoga, The Yoga Journal.
+They are all part of a larger umbrella website for yoga, The Yoga Journal.

 “Mommy blogs: are also very popular and the top U.S. bloggers according to Internet Media Research are Mom Blog Society, Cool Mom Picks, and Family Focus Blog.
-All of these Twitter moms understand the challenges that moms face and are there to offer advice and encouragement as well.
+All of these Twitter influencer moms understand the challenges that moms face and are there to offer advice and encouragement as well.

 Mom Blog Society is actually a compilation of blogs from different people around the world.
 This is itself is a great way to build traffic as evidenced by its success.
 They offer articles on a variety of topics like Disney products, beauty and style, DIY projects, living, and travel, food and drinks, parenting, and health.